chuckorde/veracode-python/README.md

 This is a work in progress.
 It currently only supports the [Results API](https://help.veracode.com/reader/LMv_dtSHyb7iIxAQznC~9w/WgCXPStuSb3isrDrHlmV9Q).
 New modules will be added as time permits.

-Documentation, test, and a proper setup comming soon.
+Test, and a proper setup comming soon.
 For now read the source, or use your tab key 🤪.

 ## Install